Anne Migliosi

-Anne Migliosi (born 1965) is a Norwegian team handball player from Skien.
+Anne Migliosi Taalesen (born 19 November 1965) is a Norwegian team handball player from Skien.
 She played for the club Gjerpen IF and made her debut on the national team in 1984.
 She won a bronze medal at the 1986 World Women's Handball Championship.

 Migliosi played 62 matches and scored 70 goals for the Norwegian national handball team between 1984 and 1988.

+She played for Gjerpen IF, where she won the Norwegian Women's Handball Cup in 1985, 1986 and 1990.

+Private

+Migliosi's parents are from Italy.